simondlevy/PAA3905/README.md

 This code is based on Kris Winer's PAA3905 [sketches](https://github.com/kriswiner/PAA3905).
 As usual, I took Kris's code an made an Arduino library that you can clone into your Arduino/libraries folder to run examples and use for other projects.

+I have tested this library on the following platforms:

+* Teensy 4.0 from PJRC

+* Ladybug STM32L4 from Tlera Corporation